-(1) The Inspector of Buildings shall have full authority to approve or disapprove any device, material or construction proposed to be used in building construction in the city of Minneapolis, not specifically provided for in this ordinance, and may base such approval or disapproval upon the results of satisfactory evidence of competent and impartial tests or investigations conducted by others, or upon the results of satisfactory tests made under his direction.
-[37]
+(1) The Inspector of Buildings shall have full authority to approve or disapprove any device, material or construction proposed to be used in building construction in the eity of Minneapolis, not specifically provided for in this ordinance, and may base such approval or disapproval upon the results of satisfactory evidence of competent and impartial tests or investigations conducted by others, or upon the results of satisfactory tests made under his direction [42].

 (2) For the purpose of securing for the public the benefits of new developments in the building industry with respect to construction, materials, processes and methods and appliances to insure public safety, the Board may make or cause to be made at the expense of the promoter or submitter, investigations of new materials or modes of construction, intended for use in the construction of buildings or structures in the city of Wilmington which are not provided for in this ordinance and not prohibited thereby and shall adopt and promulgate rules of practice and regulations setting forth the conditions under which such materials or modes of construction may be used.
-It shall have the power to make similar investigations at the expense of the promotor or submittor in cases where a recommendation to Council for amendment of this ordinance is contemplated.
-[38]
+It shall have the power to make similar investigations at the expense of the promotor or submittor in cases where a recommendation to Council for amendment of this ordinance is contemplated [43]. ties must be posted or published in a newspaper as required by their respective charters or the general laws; provided that ordinances establishing rules and regulations for such matters as the construction of buildings or the installation of plumbing or electric wiring, where such rules and regulations have been published as a code in book form, may adopt such code or portion thereof by reference thereto without further publication or posting, provided not less than three (3) copies of such code have been filed for use and examination by the public in the office of the clerk of such city or county, as the case may be [40].